IST263/fall2019m004/docs/schedule/week10.md

 ## <i class="fa fa-star"></i>&nbsp;Learning Outcomes ###
 After this week you should be able to

-- Describe benefits of jQuery
-- Use simple jQuery plugins
+- Describe how Javascript can be used to make the web page interactive

 ---
-## Monday -  jQuery
+## Monday -  Intro. to Javascript

 #### <i class="fa fa-book"></i>&nbsp;Reading List ###